yateronald/simple_shell/README.md

 # shellby - Simple Shell :shell:

-A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.
+A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Alx Software engineering school.

 ## Description :speech_balloon: